loltan/DumbIdiot/README.md

 ### snoozed
 A required attribute for new checks, however it should be set to ```false```.
 This controls the notifications dynamically while Dumb Idiot is running.

+### allow
+A lua table with a list of allowlisted items.
+For example, you can add your known list of entries in the ```/etc/hosts``` file so Dumb Idiot won't alert on them.

+**Pro tip**: do not use this for temporary entries, otherwise Dumb Idiot loses its purpose and its name will apply to you.

 # Adding your own check
 Each check is its own file.
 If you want to add a new one, just create a new .lua file using the following template and put it next to the other checks in the ```checks``` folder: